European Men's Handball Championship: 1990–2000: Sweden domination

-2000s
+2000–2010: Shared dominance between France and Denmark

 Two years later, the Championship was held in the Croatian cities of Zagreb and Rijeka.
 By now, the Championship had been moved back to January in the middle of the European handball season.
 The Championship acted as an Olympic qualifier, and hosts Croatia, who had won the 1996 Olympics, needed to finish in the top five to qualify.
 They lost to Spain and drew with France in the group stage, which sent them into a fifth-place play-off with neighbours Slovenia.
 10,000 spectators watched as Slovenia prevailed by one goal and qualified for the Sydney Games.
 The two teams who had won European Championships before, Sweden and Russia, qualified for the final – Sweden had won the group stage match 28–25, but Russia took a six-goal lead at half-time.
 Sweden came back to tie the game at full-time, and two 10-minute extra periods were required before Sweden won 32–31 after Magnus Wislander scored the deciding goal.

+Bengt Johansson was the head coach of the Swedish national team from 1988 to 2002.